-- If you drain less than 200mL of fluid 3 days in a row, reduce how often you drain it to every other day and call your doctor’s office.
+- If you drain less than 200 mL of fluid for 3 days in a row, reduce how often you drain to every other day and call your doctor’s office.

 There are several reasons this can happen.
 There may be no fluid in your chest to drain.
 There may be a problem with the catheter, bottle, or drainage line.
 The bottle may have lost its suction.

 - If the T-plunger on the top of the drainage bottle is not compressed, the bottle no longer has vacuum pull.

 - There are no kinks.

 - The clamp on the drainage line is open.

 - The drainage line and catheter valve are securely connected.